nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 read there and I write.”

 Jake shook his head.
-“This heah work is all right for me, but for a chappie like you....
-Do you like waiting on them ofays? ’Sall right working longshore or in a kitchen as I does it, but to be rubbing up against them and bowing so nice and all a that....”
+“This heah work is all right for me, but for a chappie like you.<span class="three-dots"></span>Do you like waiting on them ofays? ’Sall right working longshore or in a kitchen as I does it, but to be rubbing up against them and bowing so nice and all a that.<span class="three-dots"></span>”

 “It isn’t so bad,” the waiter said.
 “Most of them are pretty nice.
 Last trip I waited on a big Southern Senator.
 He was perfectly gentlemanly